ogre2/cisc3140_lab3/proj2/README.md

 - The **newf.csv**, is the primary resulting output for the new feature after parsing the input dataset.
 We start by adding all values for the categories and hold the scores in respective ov__ arrays.
 We then store cars details in the **lines** array to use when we print the category rankings.

 - After executing the body of the program, the END segment specifies that the arrays should be traversed in descending order.
-The caterogires are then placed into three new arrays, **sorted(categoty)[]**, which tracks the respective rank of the category, **sortedL[]**, which holds the car details for that category, and **sortedO[]** which holds the score for that car entry.
+The categories are then placed into three new arrays, **sorted(category)[]**, which tracks the respective rank of the category, **sortedL[]**, which holds the car details for that category, and **sortedO[]** which holds the score for that car entry.
 After all of the cars categories have been ranked, the top 3 rankings for each category are printed, along with headings specifying the values.

 ## Known bugs